-17.5 REMOVING THE FIREBOX
+13.5 REMOVING THE FIREBOX

-Remove the burner unit.
+Remove the burner unit as described previously.

 Protect the hearth from potential damage.
 Unroll the coiled tensioner cables from the rear of the firebox.
 Remove the securing nipples and tensioner adjusters.
 The firebox is now released from the opening and can be slid outward onto the hearth.
 Inspect the fireplace opening for debris and if excessive rectify the flue before proceeding further.
-Check the seal around the fire-frame and if necessary replace.
+Check the seal around the fireframe and if necessary replace.
 Refitting of the firebox is as described in the fitting section of these instructions.

-7.6 REPLACING THE BATTERIES (REMOTE CONTROL VERSIONS)
+13.6 REPLACING THE BATTERIES (REMOTE CONTROL VERSIONS)

-Handset - Remove cover from rear of handset and insert I \times 'PP3' (9 volt) battery - Replace cover
+Handset - Remove cover from rear of handset and insert 1 $\times$ 'PP3' (9 volt) battery - Replace cover